frankwillmore/seism-core/seism-core/README.md

 ## BUILDING

 It is assumed that the user has HDF5 installed on their system and wields basic knowledge for the compilation and linking of an HDF5-capable code on their platform.
-Sample Makefiles are provided in the directory 'makefiles', for the following systems:
+Sample Makefiles are provided in the src directory, for the following systems:

 * Makefile.bw-1.10.0 for NCSA Blue Waters, using HDF5 version 1.10.0
 * Makefile.jelly for a large shared-memory CentOS system used internally at The HDF Group
 * Makefile.vm for a cluster of VirtualBox vms with Ubuntu, used for testing
+* Makefile.edison for NERSC-Edison

 To build and install on a different system, select the most similar architecture and modify as needed.
 In either case, running:

     $ cd src
     $ make -f ../makefiles/Makefile.whichever_architecture check-slice

-will cause the kernel program and its corresponding test program to be built, run, and output checked based on the input file `tests/check.in`.
+will cause the kernel program 'seism-core-slice' and its corresponding test program to be built, run, and output checked based on the input file `tests/check.in`.

+## FEATURE BUILDS

+When evaluating pre-release 'feature builds' of HDF5, seism-core provides for conditional compilation via the included Makefile 'features.mk'.
+Be sure to comment out any conditional macros that are not supported by the version of the HDF5 library you are using, .e.g.
+H5_SUBFILING should be commented out if not building against a version which implements the sub-filing feature.

 ---